raymondhs/bert-japanese/README.md

 # BERT with SentencePiece for Japanese text.
-This is a repository of Japanese BERT model with SentencePiece tokenizer.
+This is a forked repository of Japanese BERT model with SentencePiece tokenizer.
+Features added:

+- Disable next sentence loss for training on sentences instead of documents
+- Multi-GPU training based on https://github.com/thorjohnsen/bert/tree/gpu_optimizations

 ## Pretrained models